Focus on the things that matter and stop spending time where it isn’t getting results.

 It feels different when you think of it this way, right?

-Saying No as a time management strategy
+Saying No is a time management strategy

 I have always used my to-do list as an easy way to keep up with household errands.
 I set recurring dates so I don’t have to worry about how long it has been since I did something, like dust.
 This system served me really well for many years, but last year I found my to-do list was feeling overwhelming.
 It seemed like every day had more things to do than I could accomplish.
 (This is a process that I highly

 So I did a review of where I was spending my time and energy.
-A lot of my time was going to cleaning tasks, so I asked myself what would happen if I let them go.
+A lot of my time was used on cleaning tasks, so I asked myself what would happen if I let them go.
 Instead of dusting every Friday, what if I just dusted when I noticed the house looked dusty?
 I have no doubt that many of you do this already, but I’m total Type-A and this was a revolutionary idea!

 I decided to do it and let dusting go, along with a few other cleaning errands.
 It has been AWESOME!
 I feel more in charge of my days and my time, and it honestly doesn’t bother me to realize one day that the house is dusty; I just dust it when it needs it.